 He claimed to not recall what had happened to him.
 Upon further inspection, the authorities question his story because he didn’t look ‘roughed-up’ and his feet didn’t have the appearance of being barefoot for any length of time.

 Not knowing the two scenes were connected, the authorities launched a murder investigation.
-Upon reviewing the security video from the previous few days from when they believed the murder had happened, they saw the missing football player (16) and his friend (17) break into the murdered man’s home through a dog door.
+Upon reviewing the security video from the previous few days when they believed the murder had happened, they saw the missing football player (16) and his friend (17) break into the murdered man’s home through the dog door.

-While connecting the two crimes, the football player’s father let the police know his son had been at the man’s home because a biker club member told his son to steal something from the boy's mother’s ex-boyfriend’s home.
+While connecting the two crimes, the football player’s father let the police know his son had been at the man’s home because a biker club member told his son to steal something from the boy's mother’s ex-boyfriend’s home (complicated, right?!).
 The murdered man had been a member of a biker club, but the authorities found no connection to the two teens.
 However, the murdered man and the football player’s mother had been in a relationship—which may have factored into the motive for murder.

 The football player showed the authorities where they’d tossed the handguns—one matched the caliber used in the murder.